 AGL1 (pSoup) ElectroCompetent Agrobacterium

-Intact Genomics (ig®) AGL1 (pSoup) ElectroCompetent Agrobacterium cells are optimized for the highest transformation efficiencies, ideal for applications with cDNA or gDNA library construction.
-The AGL1 (pSoup) strain has resistance to rifampicin, carbenicilin, and streptomycin (see genotype).
-The Ti plasmid pTiBo542DT-DNA has the T-DNA region deleted and transformation with a binary vector containing the missing T-region restores the T-DNA binary system function.
-The pSoup plasmid aids in replication of pGreen, 62SK, and pGs2 series plasmids.
+Intact Genomics (ig®) AGL-1 (pSoup) ElectroCompetent Agrobacterium cells are optimized for the highest transformation efficiencies, ideal for applications with cDNA or gDNA library construction.
+The AGL1 (pSoup) strain has resistance to rifampicin, carbenicillin, and streptomycin (see genotype).
+The Ti plasmid pTiBo542DT-DNA has the T-DNA region deleted and transformed with a binary vector containing the missing T-region restores the T-DNA binary system function.
+The pSoup plasmid aids in the replication of pGreen, 62SK, and pGs2 series plasmids.
 This system is used for Agrobacterium-mediated transformation of dicots such as Arabidopsis thaliana, tobacco, potato, and monocots like corn.